FrFagiani/Maputo-pattern/README.md

 </p>

 ### 5. Planned suburbs
 This class has developed over a regular and mainly orthogonal grid.
 The planned road network provided the support for the develop of this kind of neighbourhoods.
-The small buildings filled almost completely the urban blocks, the result is a regular and dense populated area.
+The small buildings filled almost completely the urban blocks, the result is a regular and densely populated area.

 <p align="center">
 <img src="img/Road.9-quartieri_pianificati_suburbani.png" width=250 />